 As they relate to chili peppers, the terms genus and species are used to classify plants according to their characteristics.
 Whether you are an enthusiastic lover of hot peppers or a curious cook, it is a good idea to have an understanding of the science behind this seasoning.
-We cover it all in another PepperScale Showdown.
+Let’s learn the difference between the two.

 What is a genus?

-The Capsicum name comes from one of two sources: the Latin word capsa, which means box and from which we get words like capsule.
+The Capsicum name comes from one of two sources: the Latin word capsa, which means “box”, and from which we get words like capsule.
 It may come from the way that the pepper forms a pod that encloses its seeds.
-Another possible source is the Greek word kapto, which means to bite.
+Another possible source (and just as fitting) is the Greek word kapto, which means “to bite.”